saadriazkhan/cognite-messenger/README.md

 Sample data is in assets folder for two chats based on their ids.

 Kindly update the packages by running `npm install` when you clone the repo locally.

+This was frontend challenge to create a very basic web application similar to whatsapp web.